Skip to main content

 Day 3–5: Start apartment hunting seriously

-Now that you’ve arrived and understand the timezone, start touring permanent apartments.
-You want to live for real starting week 2.
+Now that you’ve arrived and your body knows the timezone, start touring apartments in person.
+The goal: living somewhere real by week 2.

 Where to look:

-• Airbnb: Monthly listings, usually furnished, variable quality
+• Airbnb: monthly listings, usually furnished, variable quality and higher fees

-• Inmuebles24, Vivanuncios: Mexican rental platforms, mix of furnished and unfurnished
+• Inmuebles24, Vivanuncios: Mexican rental platforms, mostly unfurnished traditional leases with fiador/guarantor requirements

 Neighborhoods for first-timers with jobs: